-If you’re increasing the hours spent cycling indoors during lockdown and due to the cold weather, consider optimising your position and comfort to avoid injury, stop unnecessary discomfort and max-out your training time.
+If you’re increasing the hours spent cycling indoors during winter due to the cold weather, consider optimising your position and comfort to avoid injury, stop unnecessary discomfort and max-out your training time.

 1. Check Your Measurements